-Some experts have put forward these alternatives to replace supplementary schools:

-1. Improved recruiting for day schools;

-2. Enhancing outreach directly to Jewish families;

-3. Increasing allotments for informal education and summer camps;

-4. Initiating Israel programs for younger children.

-Each of these alternatives is problematic.
+e de la companya de l La companya de la comp Are there alternative ways to achieve these outcomes?
+Some experts have put forward these alternatives to replace supplementary schools: 1.
+Improved recruiting for day schools; 2.
+Enhancing outreach directly to Jewish families; 3.
+Increasing allotments for informal education and summer camps; 4.
+Initiating Israel programs for younger children citation of automatic field at a course of a course Each of these alternatives is problematic.
 Many experts believe there will remain a limited clientele for day schools and that family and informal education work best as extensions of, not replacements for, these schools.

-With appropriate personnel, family and communal support, we believe we know how to improve the quality and attractiveness of individual supplementary schools.
+Do we have the know-how to implement this option?
+With appropriate personnel, family and communal support, we believe we know how it improve the quality and attractiveness of individual supplementary schools.
 We have limited knowledge of how to change the culture of these schools for the whole population.

-No, and this lack of qualified available personnel constitutes the major problem.
+Is the personnel available?
+No, and this lack of qualified available personnel constitutes the major problem. ç. . .
 Currently there is a pool of mostly part-time teachers - some of whom are poorly trained Israeli teachers - and some full-time personnel.
-Improvement would require recruiting, training, and retention of more qualified full-time personnel (full-time positions would need to be created); creative recruitment of part-time teachers; and more support and career opportunities for both full and part-time personnel.
+Improvement would require recruiting, training, and retention of more qualified full-time personnel (full-time posi- tions would need to be created); creative recruitment of part-time teachers; and more support and career opportunities for both full and part-time personnel.
 Personnel for model programs could probably be recruited on a small scale if appropriate funding was available.
+Are the materials available?
 On the elementary level, a good deal exists.
-On the high school level, there is less available.
+On the high school level, there is less avail- able.
+The other addition of the school of the scho Yes.